vuralevren/altogic-auth-react-native/README.md

 * profile.js

 ### Index Page
-In this page, we will show Login, Login With Magic Link and Register buttons.
+On this page, we will show the Login, Login With Magic Link, and Register buttons.

-Replacing views/index.js with the following code:
+Replacing `views/index.js` with the following code:

 ```javascript
 // src/views/index.js